trilitech/tezos-developer-docs/docs/unity/sample-game.md

 1. The backend verifies that the payload is correctly signed.
 1. The game allows the user to play.

-For more information about signing messages, See [Signing messages](./quickstart#signing-messages) in the Unity SDK quickstart.
+For more information about signing messages, see [Signing messages](./quickstart#signing-messages) in the Unity SDK quickstart.

 ## Tokens